How do we follow Jesus from fear to love?

 For more on what it means to embrace Humble Peacemaking, you can listen to this sermon from our vision series.

 We believe that life with Jesus transforms our lives in a way that invites us into the selfless, sacrificial love of Christ, who did not come to be served but to serve (Mar 20:28).
 When we love people by serving them, we honor Jesus (Mat 25:35-40).
 Following Jesus is about so much more than personal salvation.
 Though important, our personal experience with Jesus is not the end of the journey.
-Christians are invited to lovingly serve their communities.
+Christians are invited to discover their purpose by loving and serving everyone in their lives.

 What good is it, my brothers and sisters, if someone claims to have faith but does not have works?
 Can such faith save him?